 After the reviewers complete their assessment, CNCS staff will review the results for fairness and consistency.
-Some applications may be selected for a Quality Control assessment.
-This additional level of review may be used to assess applications ranked first by a Commission that received low scores (unless the Commission only submitted one application) and applications for which there are significant panel anomalies.
-In addition, the Commission input on National Direct applications will be reviewed and assessed.
+Some applications may be selected for a Quality Control assessment if there are significant panel anomalies.

 d.
 Risk Assessment Evaluation

 CNCS staff will evaluate the risks to the program posed by each applicant, including conducting due diligence to ensure an applicant's ability to manage federal funds and the applicant's past performance (if applicable.)
 This evaluation is in addition to the evaluation of the applicant's eligibility for funding and the quality of its application on the basis of the Selection Criteria.
 Results from this evaluation will inform funding decisions.
 If CNCS determines that an award will be made, special conditions that correspond to the degree of risk assessed may be applied to the award.
 In evaluating risks, CNCS may consider the following, but not limited to: